 Popular Skills for Senior Premium Auditor

-Senior Premium Auditors only report a few specific skills.
-Most notably, skills in Microsoft Excel, Microsoft Word, Microsoft Office, and Windows Operating System General Use are correlated to pay that is above average.
-Most people skilled in Microsoft Excel are similarly competent in Microsoft Office.
+Job skills reported by Senior Premium Auditors are limited.
+Most notably, skills in Microsoft Excel, Windows Operating System General Use, Microsoft Word, and Microsoft Office are correlated to pay that is above average.
+At the other end of the pay range are skills like Microsoft Office.
+Most people experienced in Microsoft Excel also know Microsoft Office.

 Pay by Experience Level for Senior Premium Auditor